 How do you handle disagreements in a non-combative way?
 Approach your spouse and let them know that you do not wish to upset them, but there is a potentially sensitive issue that needs to be addressed.
 Take the problem on as partners, not as opponents, with a mutual goal of solving it.
 In this way, you can keep your pride and hostility in check.
 If there is no way to solve the problem at the present time without losing your cool, sometimes it is best to drop the matter and revisit it at a different time.

 Remember to keep the Bible in mind when navigating bumps and potholes on your journey through your Christian marriage.
-The calming influence of both the scriptures and Spiritual Bridge provide an anchor for those moments after an unproductive discussion.
+The calming influence of both the scriptures and the Lord at Spiritual Bridge will provide an anchor for those moments after an unproductive discussion.
 The Bible also provides a jumping-off point for the next time the topic needs to be broached.
 It serves as a reminder that the godly marriage and the relationship with one’s spouse is more important than being right.

 Communicate Early - and Often

 We talk often about communication, but what does it mean to communicate in the context of the spiritual marriage?
 Even if you have been married for years, it’s no secret that no one is a mind reader.
 You should not expect that your spouse should know exactly what you need from them.
 They should not expect that you can read their mind, either.
 Each of you needs to have an active voice in every matter so that disagreements can be solved quickly and easily.

 Good communication is not always as easy as it seems on TV, especially if you have not put it into practice for a long time.
 Longer talks often occur when resentment and anxiety has built up under the pressure of all the important things left unsaid.
 Make sure you tell your spouse when something is bothering you.
 This avoids resentment and pent-up feelings.